-MANAGEMENT'S DISCUSSION & ANALYSIS - Q3 2020 (January 31, 2020)
+MANAGEMENT'S DISCUSSION & ANALYSIS - Q4 2020 (April 30, 2020)

-This Management's Discussion and Analysis ("MD&A") of Resverlogix Corp.'s operations and financial position should be read in conjunction with the unaudited condensed interim consolidated financial statements and the notes thereto for the three and nine months ended January 31, 2020 and 2019 and the audited consolidated financial statements and the notes thereto and the Management's Discussion and Analysis for the years ended April 30, 2019 and 2018.
-This MD&A is dated March 11, 2020.
+This Management's Discussion and Analysis ("MD&A") of Resverlogix Corp.'s operations and financial position should be read in conjunction with the audited consolidated financial statements and the notes thereto for the years ended April 30, 2020 and 2019.
+This MD&A is dated September 11, 2020.
 Our financial statements have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") and comprise Resverlogix Corp. (the "Company") and its wholly-owned subsidiary Resverlogix Inc. (together referred to as the "Group").
 An advisory with respect to the use of non-IFRS measures is set out in this MD&A under "Non-IFRS Measures".
 All amounts in the following MD&A are stated in US dollars unless otherwise stated.
 References to "we", "us" or "our" mean Resverlogix Corp. and its subsidiary unless the context otherwise requires.